WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-how-to-pass-az-303-and-az-304-certification-exams.md

 You should also get enough hands-on experience.
 I had this experience before I studied the documentation and it helped me greatly in understanding the topic.
 I would recommend that you create most of the services which are covered in the exam and play around a bit and look at all the panes of the service in the Azure portal.

-The last recommendation I can give you is to purchase the Measureup practice exams.
+The last recommendation I can give you is to purchase the MeasureUp practice exams.
 They are worth it but also give you an insight into the way the questions will be and may furthermore boost your confidence when you can achieve a high score in the practice tests.

 ## AZ-303 vs AZ-304